network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 relative to the range of values that people have learned to expect.
 We have learned that 8000 is a high operating RPM for a car engine, and anything below 1000 RPM is low.
-By happy coincidence, the range of values observed for network responsiveness happen to fall into this familiar range.
+Interestingly, the range of values observed for network responsiveness happen to fall into this familiar range.

 At the present time this document classifies responsiveness scores